 A: Graduates from the class year of 1991 to current grads, are eligible to apply for a Last Dollar Grant.
 They also can receive program services like help completing the FAFSA or comparing awards.

 Q: What is the maximum amount of a Last Dollar Grant?

 A: Eligible students can receive up to $1,000 per year.
 If eligible, the maximum amount students can receive throughout the duration of their undergraduate studies is $4,000.

 Q: How do students receive an application for a Last Dollar Grant?

 A: Students will be mailed an application as a high school senior and also subsequent years if they applied the previous year.
-Visit our Last Dollar Grants page to print an application.
+Also the application can be found on our Last Dollar Grants page.

 Q: I am worried about submitting personal and financial information when I complete the FAFSA.
 Is it safe to complete online and is this information shared with anyone else?

 A: Over 99% of all FAFSAs are submitted at http://www.fafsa.ed.gov/.
 Your data is protected by encryption.
 After verifying and processing, the information is submitted only to the financial aid offices of the colleges you list on the form.

 Q: I had a company offer me help in completing my FAFSA and they claimed they could also give me access to hundreds of possible scholarships -- all for a fee.
 Is such a service worth it?

 A: Remember that the first letter in FAFSA stands for "Free".
 A good rule of thumb is NEVER PAY MONEY TO GET MONEY!
 A Call to College will provide resources and assistance with financial aid forms for your family throughout the entire time the student is in college -- completely for FREE.
 Don't hesitate to call our office if your receive confusing mail or have questions about such offers from companies.